christophe77/VoAF/README.md

 ### ALSA

-For linux OS, the ALSA backend is needed for playing audio, so be sure to have the alsa.h header file in place :<br />
+For linux OS, the ALSA backend is needed for playing audio, so be sure to have the alsa.h header file in place.<br />
+The header has different names, libasound2-dev or alsa-lib-dev.
+Try apt search alsa if it's not one of them.<br />

     sudo apt-get install libasound2-dev